 Having a website and blog simply allows you to have more control over everything you do with your business, but you can still make money on Pinterest without having a website and blog.

-Promoting affiliate offers straight from Pinterest can actually be a shortcut for you to make some affiliate cash quick.
+Promoting affiliate offers straight from Pinterest by using affiliate marketing on Pinterest without a website can actually be a shortcut for you to make some affiliate cash quick.
 You won’t be able to pre-sell people with a blog post and share your opinion on the product, but you’ll get them to see the offer right away.

 Let’s go ahead and get into the guide so I can show you how to do affiliate marketing on Pinterest without a website.